asterycs/fem3d/README.md

 https://github.com/mosra/magnum-plugins.git
 https://github.com/mosra/magnum-extras.git

 This project has been developed against the "v2019.01" branch of the above repositories.

-There is also a magnum-examples repository that might be worth looking into.
-Follow Magnum's instructions [here](https://doc.magnum.graphics/magnum/getting-started.html). "build.sh" shows some CMake flags that can be used for building.
-YES they need to be installed into /usr.
-I tried bundling with CMake's ExternalPackage_Add but I couldn't make it work due to how GLFW was handled.
+Pre-built packages can be found for Arch can be found in AUR. "build.sh" might be useful when building from source.

 Before the first build you also need a mesh file.
 See instructions below.
 After all dependencies are in place this project can be built the common way: